programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 | 5    | 0.09-0.15   | 0.116141 | 0.320611     | 0.08690  | 0.15300 | 0.320611     | 1.0   | 0.679389       |
 | 6    | 0.15-0.49   | 0.220138 | 0.243346     | 0.15300  | 0.48800 | 0.243346     | 1.0   | 0.756654       |

-As you may notice, there are only seven bins here despite having made 11.
+As you may notice if you are running the code on your computer, there are only seven bins here despite the code generating 11.
 If you recall, we added the `duplicates='drop'` parameter because our bin edges were not unique.
 Here, our `groupby` statement has grouped any bins with duplicate names together.
 This means that some of our bins represent more rows than others, but this shouldn't affect our results.
 We can see that, in the lowest TF-IDF range for the word _her_, the split of labels is more than 96% _m_ and about 3.5% _f_.
 As TF-IDF scores for _her_ go up, the proportion of _f_ labels also rises.
 In the bin with the highest TF-IDF scores for the word _her_, the split of labels is about 24% _m_ and about 76% _f_.

 To better appreciate this breakdown, let's make a stacked bar chart of the proportion of _m_ and _f_ labels in each TF-IDF range.